 0.5 – Very nice view where Mt.
 Tammany can be seen on the left, Rt.
 80 and the Delaware River going through “The Gap” in the center, and Mt Minsi on the right.
-GPS: GapView

-There is a very rocky section shortly after this viewpoint.
-Continue to follow the RED DOT trail up – there is only one trail in this area and is mostly easy to follow.
-Pay attention to the rocky sections for markers to guide you through – they may be painted on the rocks as well.
+Pay attention on the rocky sections for markers to guide you through – they may be painted on the rocks as well.

-1.3 – Broad views of the Gap area, across Rt.
-80 to Mt Minsi in Pennsylvania.
-GPS: MtTammanyViewpoint Scramble down the rocks for a unique break spot or stay at the top.
+Scramble down the rocks for a unique break spot or stay at the top.
 This is a good spot to watch hawks and turkey vultures ride the thermal air currents.